abahmanem/near-node-setup-shardnet/challenge-7/README.md

 In this challenge, we are going to produce some charts using the data from the shardnet network.

-We are going to use RPC call to fetch datas frequently so the charts are updated frequently.
+We are going to use RPC call to fetch datas frequently so the charts data keeps up to date.

 We will use [Apache superSet](https://superset.apache.org/) as data exploration and visualization tool.